 Preparing for graduate school

 The courses you should take to prepare for graduate school will depend on whether you are considering pure or applied mathematics or statistics.
-Consult your advisor for a list of which courses are most appropriate for you.
+Consult your advisor for a list of courses that are most appropriate for you.
 Here are some guidelines.
-For pure mathematics, we recommend the courses 111, 112, 153, 154, 105, 113 and 103 (with 111, 112, 153, 154 being of highest priority).
+For pure mathematics, we recommend the MATH 111, 112, 153, 154, 105, 113 and 103 (with 111, 112, 153, 154 being of highest priority).
 Keep in mind that many of these courses are only offered every other year.
 For the most part, these courses will also prepare you for the Math Subject GRE (Graduate Record Exam).
 WARNING: The deadline for signing up for the Math Subject GRE is very early - often mid-September.
-The website Math Subject GRE has a breakdown by topic of recent sample exams.
-Many of the questions on the Math Subject GRE emphasize 122, so you should probably take it as well.
+You can find a breakdown of topics on recent sample exams at Math Subject GRE.
+Many of the questions on the Math Subject GRE emphasize MATH 122, so you should probably take it as well.

 For applied mathematics, we recommend 153, 154, 122, 123, 144, 155, 166 and 103.
 Other useful courses include 164, 105, 176 and 165.